liboz/PingUtility/README.md

 # PingUtility

-Golang project that pings google.com, router, localhost, and a host of your choice.
+This project consists of a [client](PingUtility/) and a [database](Database/) server.
+The purpose is to collect information on network reliability.

-Also runs a server that allows access to the logs generated.
+The Golang client collects pings from google.com, localhost, and a host of your choice.
+It then logs it into a file and serves it via a REST API.

-Golang app that reads the log output into a database
+The Golang database server uses the client's REST APT to fetch all the logs from various clients and put that log output into a database for future processing.

 # Database Schema